qorix-group/process_description/process/process_areas/quality_management/quality_roles.rst

    Required skills

-   * Degree: Master degree in quality management, or similar technical/economical degree, or comparable work experience
+   * Degree: Master degree in software quality management, or similar technical/economical degree, or comparable work experience
    * Solid understanding of quality management
    * Knowledge in project management
    * Deep understanding of quality criteria and the correlating methods and procedures to achieve and verify them